Jahméne: Debut Album Love Never Fails

-2016: Unfathomable Phantasmagoria
+Sophomore Album Unfathomable Phantasmagoria

 The album, Unfathomable Phantasmagoria, was released on 23 September 2016.
 This album features 16 tracks with Jahméne also writing several tracks.
 Samuel L. Jackson lent his voice to the project.
 Jahméne met Jackson in 2012 when he invited Jahméne to sing at a charity ball he was hosting.
 He lends his voice to the intro of the album opening the record with the Bible verse 1 Corinthians 13:4–8.
-Jackson then goes on to read from, Galatians 5:22-23 as an interlude on the album, which also features in the lead single's video, "Is This the Time?"
+Jackson then goes on to read from, Galatians 5:22–23 as an interlude on the album, which also features in the lead single's video, "Is This the Time?"
 Jahméne then went on to release "I Wish" from the album as the anthem for the charity Peace One Day.
 The song was written by Diane Warren.

 The album consists of his signature sound, including soul, R&B and gospel.
 Notable writers other than Diane Warren include Andrea Martin, Stanley Brown (Shirley Caesar, Hezekiah Walker, Karen Clark Sheard), Sacha Skarbek, Electric (Little Mix, Rihanna, The Wanted) and Jim Beanz (Timbaland, Chris Brown, Dru Hill).

 Jahméne stated that he had more control over the process of making the album in comparison to his first, from the sound, to his songwriting, down to the artwork and title.
 The sleeve inside the physical copy even includes one of Jahméne's poems entitled "Shadow Serpent".

+Artwork

+The album cover design, conceptualised by Jahméne, features a backdrop of an arrangement of peacock feathers symbolising a Seraph / Seraphim, encompassing Jahméne within a triangle, the strongest geometric shape, representing the powerful combination of the Father God, the Son Jesus, and the Holy Spirit.